zekyll/OMPEval/README.md

 ```

 ## Building
-No makefile, project files or binaries are currently provided, so you will have to compile everything manually.
-The code has been tested on MSVC2013 and TDM-GCC 5.1.0.
+To build a static library (./lib/ompeval.a) on Unix systems, use `make`.
+To enable SSE4 support, use `make SSE4=1`.
+Run tests with `./test`.
+For Windows there's currently no build files, so you will have to compile everything manually.
+The code has been tested with MSVC2013, TDM-GCC 5.1.0 and MinGW64 6.1 on Windows, and with g++ 4.8 on Debian.

 ## About the algorithms used